microsoft/codetour/README.md

 ## Tree View

 If the currently opened workspace has any code tours, you'll see a new tree view called `Code Tours`, that's added to the `Explorer` tab.
-This view simply lists the set of available code tours, along with their title.
-If you select a tour it will start it, and therefore, this is simply a more convenient equivalent to running the `Code Tour: Start Tour` command.
+This view simply lists the set of available code tours, along with their title and number of steps.
+If you select a tour it will start it, and therefore, this is simply a more convenient alternative to running the `Code Tour: Start Tour` command.
+However, you can also expand a tour and start it at a specific step.

 <img width="191px" src="https://user-images.githubusercontent.com/116461/76151744-22d04e00-606d-11ea-8927-046e73f11098.png" />